cu-mkp/GR8975/command_line_text_processing.md

 ```
 #### Redirection to Another Command ("piping")

 In addition to redirecting output to a file, you may also redirect to another command.
-This is called "piping" and the string of connected pipes is called a "pipeline".
+This is called "piping".
+The string of connected pipes is called a "pipeline".
 The symbol "|" is used to redirect the output of one command to be the input to another.
-For example, in this pipeline the contents of a file is read by the `cat` command, then sent as input to the `wc` command which counts the number of lines in the file and sends its output (a line count) to the terminal:
+For example, in this pipeline a file is read by the `cat` command and its content is output to the pipe, which then sends it as input to the `wc` command, which counts the number of lines in the file and sends its output (a line count) to the terminal:

 ```
 $ cat tl_p161v.txt | wc -l